 Homeschooling is a full-time job and requires a lot of investment in time (and money), so before you jump in, be sure you are ready to take on the responsibility.

 If you’re not fully committed, you are going to struggle to homeschool well, and may even end up doing some harm to your kids and family relationships.

-If you’re married, both parents have to be on board and wiling to take on the responsibility of teaching your kids at home.
+If you’re married, both parents have to be on board and willing to take on the responsibility of teaching your kids at home.

 It’s very hard to homeschool if one parent is opposed to homeschooling, so make sure both parents are in this together.

-Another reason why both parents need to be committed is because there’s a financial cost to homeschooling you have to consider.
+Another reason why both parents need to be committed is that there’s a financial cost to homeschooling you have to consider.

 Here is what I mean.

 When you decide to homeschool, one parent (usually the mom) has to give up her work to stay home to educate the kids.
 You have to consider how that would affect your family’s finances in the short and long term.

 So the first thing you should do before you start homeschooling is to ensure you’re fully committed to the process.